 The production isn’t one that has you one the edge of your seat, but neither does it have you clock watching.
 Its intimacy and intense direction just fails to lift any true surge of audience empathy and undoubtedly possesses a filmic rather than stage feel.
 While Howard Korder’s writing is occasionally static, the set is believable and simply designed, though unless sitting front row, the action on the floor is missed.
 The soundtrack is excellent and thoroughly reminiscent.
 On the whole, however, this particular production belongs on screen.

-Boy’s Life is on at The King’s Head Theatre until 23rd June 2013, for further information or to book visit here.
+Boy’s Life is at the King’s Head Theatre until 23rd June 2013.
+For further information or to book visit the theatre’s website here.